maihd/hotdylib/README.md

   - I want to create to understand mechanic of hot reload in C/C++.
 This project follow 2 principles of MaiCstyle: self-reliance and immediate feedback.

 - Is it production ready?
   - Only for development: yes.
 For user production: No. Because many platforms not accept application load dynamic library in runtime.
 And there no showcase in final production yet.

+- So how I can use code that write in hot dynamic library (guest library) in final product?
+  - Just move your code to host project (application that load dynamic library at runtime).
+Or seperate configuration that have development load dynamic library at runtime, and release that linking the dynamic library.

 License
 -------